-Dr Nyanzi mental status hearing expected to continue today - Independent - Nigeria Today
+Uganda academic accused of insulting president gets bail - Daily Astorian - Nigeria Today

 |

-Makerere University Researcher and social activist Dr. Stella Nyanzi is expected at Buganda Road Court today May 10 for a hearing in which her lawyers will respond to the state's application to inquire into her mental status.
-Dr Nyanzi is expected to …

-Stella Nyanzi back in court
+Dr. Stella Nyanzi granted bail

 This post was syndicated from Africa - Google News.
 Click here to read the full text on the original website.